grothedev/FoodDeliveryApp/README.md

   Currently the user is added to the database by making an http post request to add_user.php, giving just the name and email. there needs to be a way to verify the request is coming from a valid client.
   A possible solution: the php script gets an auth token to compare with the one from client.

-  Need to figure out best way to sanitize input

 <h3>PHP Calls</h3>